simas-usas/server-list/README.md

 * Add an option for the user to choose how many pages are displayed.
 * Add a page not found screen.
 * Refactor Table for further customisability.
-Would prefer the developer to configure headers manually.
+Would prefer the developer to configure headers/rows manually.